hyperads/docs/source/includes/_interstitial.md

 }
 ```

-> 4. Then, create a function that requests a interstitial ad:
+> Then, create a function that requests a interstitial ad.
+The SDK will log the impression and handle the click automatically.

 ```java
 private void loadInterstitialAd() {
         interstitialAd = new HADInterstitialAd(this /*Strongly recomend to use Activity context*/,